Browns ‘sticking’ with plan to start Taylor over Mayfield

 “Tyrod sets the bar for consistency,” Zampese said.
 “There’s no doubt about it.
 There’s no man I can think of more consistent than him — when he gets here, how he is when he’s here, taking care of his body, study habits, leading the team on the field.
 The bar is set very high.
 It’s fantastic.”

-During his interview session, Zampese bristled at the idea that Taylor was just holding a spot until Mayfield is ready.
+During his interview session, Zampese bristled at the idea that Taylor was just holding the spot until Mayfield is ready.

 “I’m not going to talk about keeping the seat warm,” Zampese snapped.
 “I think he’s going to be very successful for us this year, which is the only year that matters.
 And I like where he’s at, I like where he’s going, I love his leadership, the way he’s aggressively going about being the leader of this team, completing balls and moving us down the field.”